ch0min/card_swiper_component/README.md

 - implement icon in the middle?
 - refactor components into smaller components
 - flickering last card after swipe
+- CB: cant click back if your clicking at the same area as the labels.

 - Design adjustment